nuriel77/iri-lb-haproxy/README.md

 stats,BACKEND,0,0,0,0,72,0,0,0,0,0,,0,0,0,0,UP,0,0,0,,0,17,,,1,5,0,,0,,1,0,,0,,,,0,0,0,0,0,0,,,,0,0,0,0,0,0,0,-1,,,0,0,0,0,,,,,,,,,,,,,,http,roundrobin,,,,,,,
 ```

 What you see above are all the reserved slots (in this case just 3 per backend).
-On the `iri_back` (default backend) there's one new registered service which is being initialized.
+On the `iri_back` (default backend) there's one new registered service that is being initialized.
 HAProxy by default runs 4 checks to verify the node is healthy (this is in addition to Consul's checks).

 If the node becomes unhealthy or de-registered in Consul, the status will turn from UP to MAINT (the slots stays reserved for this node in case it returns to a healthy state).